Carnevale di Firenze

 The History of Carnival in Florence

 Perhaps not everyone knows this, but Carnival has ancient roots in Florence.
-Here are the origins, the traditions, the most popular face and the more sumptuous one
+Discover its origins, traditions, its most beloved characters, and its most sumptuous side

 The Origins